 This theorem is established by modifying a circle packing construction by Fuchs, Purcell, and Stewart \cite{PUR} (see also Brooks \cite{BRO}) to show that every infinite volume framed hyperbolic $3$-manifold is the geometric limit of a sequence of framed hyperbolic $3$-manifolds whose convex core boundary is a disjoint union of totally geodesic thrice punctured spheres (see Proposition \ref{approxwithsph}).
 These manifolds are then glued together along totally geodesic thrice punctured spheres in their convex core boundaries to construct the manifold $M$ in Theorem \ref{introthm-denseleaf}.

 Paths in the geometric topology are more controlled than sequences.
 Understanding this control is one of our major goals.
-The following proposition (see Section \ref{subsec-PathConstraints}) provides a way of tracking elements of $\text{PSL}_2\C$ through a path in $\mathcal{D}$, and is a key tools for studying paths in $\mathcal{D}$.
+The following proposition (see Section \ref{subsec-PathConstraints}) provides a way to track elements of $\mathrm{PSL}_2\C$ through a path in $\mathcal{D}$, and is a key tool for studying paths in $\mathcal{D}$.